About Zika Virus

 The Centers for Disease Control and Prevention has recommendations for how long to use condoms or not have sex after having traveled to an area with past or current Zika.

-If you were diagnosed with Zika, OR if you traveled to an area with a risk of Zika
+If you were diagnosed with Zika, or if you traveled to an area with a risk of Zika

-If you are pregnant Pregnant women should not travel to areas with a current Zika outbreak.
+You should not travel to areas with a current Zika outbreak.
 Talk to your health care provider if you decide to travel to an area with a risk of Zika.

-If your partner is pregnant Use condoms correctly every time you have vaginal, anal, oral sex, or share sex toys, or do not have sex for the entire pregnancy.
+Use condoms correctly every time you have vaginal, anal, oral sex, or share sex toys, or do not have sex for the entire pregnancy.

-If you and your partner are planning a pregnancy Discuss your plans for pregnancy with a health care provider to determine your risk and the options available.
+Discuss your plans for pregnancy with a health care provider to determine your risk and the options available.

-If you or your partner are not pregnant and are not planning a pregnancy
+If you or your partner are not pregnant and are not planning a pregnancy:

 * Sex as defined by the Centers for Disease Control and Prevention, includes vaginal, anal, oral sex, or the sharing of sex toys.

-Mosquito-borne illnesses such as West Nile virus, Eastern equine encephalitis, Jamestown Canyon, and La Crosse encephalitis, do occur in the state.
+West Nile virus, Eastern equine encephalitis, Jamestown Canyon, and La Crosse encephalitis, do occur in the state.
 Avoiding mosquito exposure is the most effective way to prevent mosquito-borne illnesses.

 Protect yourself from mosquitoes when traveling to warmer areas using these tips: